gipi/blog/_drafts/experiments-around-fault-injection.md

 In this post I'll explore some basic concepts: how to install the library, update the firmware of the board and practicing with it.

+But before all of those, an introduction about the inner workings of processing units and side channels.

 ## Model of a processing unit

-To understand what follows you need a model of how a processing unit is composed and how the single entities with their behaviour can tell us something about what is happening during computation.
+To understand what follows you need a model of how a processing unit is composed and how the single entities with their behaviour can tell us something about what is happening during computation that wasn't supposed to leak to you.

-Obviously this won't be an exhaustive explanation, this is matter of high profile study, but as a physicist I can tell you that sometimes from very basic assumptions is possible to deduce very important aspects of a system.
+Obviously this won't be an exhaustive explanation, this is matter of high profile studies, but as a physicist I can tell you that sometimes from very basic assumptions is possible to deduce very important aspects of a system.

 You should think of a processing device in the same way you think about an old clock: